debiki/talkyard/README.md

 #### Before you start

-You need about 4GB RAM.
+You need about 4 GB RAM for the development environment (whereas the production environment needs about 2 GB).
 And a somewhat fast internet connection — you'll be downloading perhaps 0.5 (?)
 GB Docker images.

 Install Docker-Compose, version 1.7.0+: https://docs.docker.com/compose/install/